nx98304/HoneyPot/README.md

 - Nipple is always disabled with HS clothing for some reason.
 - Is fur shader remapping possible?
 - PH standard shader's glossiness issue.
 Tune it down across the board?
+- Some male top clothing's purpose is to replace the whole body.
+Possible to distinguish?

 ### Known issues that this mod probably will NEVER fix
 - Custom shader-heavy stuff.
 Like fancy particle effects, complex water effects, etc.